 How does dynamic routing work?

-Let’s get back to our logistics fantasy.
+Let’s get back to our logistics fantasy that helped us understand static routing.
 Imagine you now have an advanced GPS navigation system, which picks the optimal route to deliver your freight considering traffic, weather, and road conditions.
 Once a system detects a car accident on your way, it will choose an alternative route to complete freight delivery.

-The table below summarises both static and dynamic payment routing’s main characteristics and gives you a clear vision of how they differ.
+The table below summarises static vs dynamic payment routing protocols’ main characteristics and gives you a clear vision of how they differ.

-With dynamic routing, every transaction is automatically routed to the provider offering the highest probability for success.
+With dynamic routing, every transaction is automatically routed to the provider offering the highest probability of success.
 Alongside smart processing tools like cascading and failover management, dynamic routing helps eliminate the effect of any issues on the providers’ side on your business.
-Your customers enjoy the seamless and frictionless experience, while your business benefits from operational continuity and increased conversion.
+With dynamic routing, your customers enjoy the seamless and frictionless experience, while your business benefits from operational continuity and increased conversion.

 How Corefy’s smart routing capabilities can help optimise your operations?